 It’s your birthday.
 Nothing has come in the mail except bills and ads sent to “Resident.”
 But wait.
 You haven’t logged on to Facebook yet!
 The moment you think of it, the dilemma begins.
 Do you log on to see how many posts you have, or do you just think about how many you have?
 Once you log on, you’ll know; you’ll know whether or not anyone stopped long enough to wish you a happy birthday.
 You hesitate, but once you’ve asked yourself the question, it’s impossible not to answer it.
 So you log on and cringe, just a bit.
 Sweet relief!
 You have 27 wall posts, from people you saw yesterday to people you haven’t seen since the third grade.

 You have unlimited texting on your phone, so it’s no big deal, really.
-You sign up to receive tweets form the offensive tackle of your city’s NFL team.
+You sign up to receive tweets from the offensive tackle of your city’s NFL team.
 That’s along with all of the other tweets you get – some from people you know but mostly from people you don’t.
 You sign up and then you wait.
 Before long, there’s the tweet!
 It’s not about anything significant; that’s not the point.
 The point is you’re connected to an elite group of people receiving this special message (albeit numbering in the thousands).
 But thousands aren’t millions, and that somehow makes you feel good.

 It does feel good.
 Each experience like this is like a drug hit, a thrill.
 Doing this stuff activates your brain’s pleasure centers.
 The more fun it is, the more you want to do it.
 The more you want to do it, the more you actually do it.
-The more you do, the closer you come to that line, the line over which impulsive activity becomes addictive.
+The more you do, the closer you come to that line…the line over which impulsive activity becomes addictive.

 The above is excerpted from chapter 3 in #Hooked: The Pitfalls of Media, Technology and Social Networking by Dr. Gregory Jantz.